Insurance and Fees

 Payment Options

-I accept cash, check and credit cards.
+I accept cash, check, and credit cards.
 Credit card payments can be made in the office at the time of service, or I can send you an invoice through my Bank of America merchant services provider, Clover.com.

 In-Network Insurance Coverage

-Currently the only insurance companies I have agreed to participate with as an in-network provider are Johns Hopkins EHP and Medicare.
-However, I am currently not accepting new patients who have EHP or Medicare.
-If you intend to seek partial reimbursement from an insurance company other than EHP or Medicare, please read the section below.
+Currently, the only insurance I have agreed to participate with as an in-network provider is Medicare.
+Because I intend to stop accepting Medicare soon, I am currently not accepting new patients who have Medicare.
+If you intend to seek partial reimbursement from an insurance company other than Medicare, please read the section below.

 Questions about Out-of-Network Coverage for Your Insurance Company